 For a long time, it has been a standard training practice in the elite endurance world to use thresholds to guide workout intensity.
 Most elite athletes know the exact numbers to use in each session with regards to heart rate, power and/or pace.
 However, the proper distribution of intensity is not often talked about and is, in many cases, misunderstood.
 Today, the majority of training hours in an elite endurance athlete’s schedule are spent at low intensity.
 More specifically, a majority of training time is spent at or below what is called the first ventilatory threshold (VT1).

 This level of effort is closely related to the first lactate threshold (LT1) when measured by a lactate test, and is also known as the “talking speed/effort” (1*).
-When training at this effort, athletes can spend a longer amount of time in sessions without getting fatigued.
+When training at this effort, athletes can spend more time in sessions without getting fatigued.
 Slower sessions below VT1 contribute to enhanced mitochondrial function by promoting fatty acid utilization over carbohydrate metabolism.
 When the training load is low, the body has an affinity towards fatty acids as a fuel source, as they are more efficient in terms of carbon dioxide expulsion per unit of energy produced.

 Fatty acids are more difficult to break down to use as a fuel source.
 This forces the body to up-regulate mitochondrial density in order to better utilize fat.
-This increases mitochondrial density within a muscle cell and promote the formation of slow twitch muscle fibers over the more carbohydrate-dependent fast twitch fibers.
+This increases mitochondrial density within a muscle cell and promotes the formation of slow twitch muscle fibers over the more carbohydrate-dependent fast twitch fibers.
 This increased number of mitochondria in the working muscles contributes to a higher ability to burn fat and, interestingly, absorb pyruvate from converted lactate under load (4,5*).
-The net effect of this, counter intuitively, is that training slowly and spending the majority of your time below VT1 will give you a considerable boost to your endurance abilities and your performance at higher workloads.
+The net effect of this, counter intuitively, is that training slowly and spending the majority of your time below VT1 gives you a considerable boost to your endurance ability and your performance at higher workloads.